Fitness by Farzan

 It's been nearly a year since the last season of Sopranos aired.
 We were left hanging knowing there was one final season.

-Well, here we are, episode 1 and in true Soprano form Tony still show
+Well, here we are, episode 1 and in true Soprano form Tony still shows he's not a force to be reckoned with.

 One down eight to go, Sundays are gonna be a good for another 8 weeks.
 Then we gotta kiss it goodbye.